Reinforced and upgraded youth group methodology on building healthy relationships

 Project Start Date: 2020-10-01

-Project is co-founded by the Erasmus+ Programme of the European Union.
+Project is co-founded by the Erasmus+ Programme of the European Union and administrated by Agency for International Programs for Youth Republic of Latvia.